Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 It remains to expand some of the rectangles to change weak contacts into true contacts.
 Let~$e = f\cap f'$ be an edge such that the contact of~$R(f)$ and~$R(f')$ is weak.
 Select one of~$f$ and~$f'$, say~$f$.
 Now expand the rectangle~$R(f)$ with a small parallel shift of the boundary segment containing~$e$.
 This makes the contact of~$R(f)$ and~$R(f')$ a true contact.
 The expansion can be taken small enough as to avoid that new contacts or intersections are introduced.
 Iterating over the edges we eventually get rid of all weak contacts.
-See \cref{fig:expand} for an illustration. \end{proof}
+See \cref{fig:expand} for an illustration.

+In an orthogonal surface some flats might be co-planar.
+But by non-degeneracy all vertices are of degree three.
+Thus, flats (and the corresponding rectangles) can be perturbed slightly into the orthogonal direction such that co-planarity is avoided.
+This concludes the construction. \end{proof}

-Recall that we aim at realizing~$T^*$, the dual of the $3$-colorable triangulation~$T$ as the skeleton of an orthogonal surface.
+Recall that we aim at realizing~$T^*$, the dual of the 3-colorable triangulation~$T$ as the skeleton of an orthogonal surface.
 Since~$T$ is Eulerian its dual~$T^*$ is bipartite.
 Let~$U$ (black) and $U'$ (white) be the bipartition of the vertices of~$T^*$ such that the dual~$v_\infty$ of the outer face of~$T$ is in~$U$.
-The critical task is to assign two extreme vertices to each face of~$T^*$ which does not contain~$v_\infty$.
+The critical task is to assign two extreme vertices to each face of~$T^*$ such that~$v_\infty$ is never assigned.
 This has to be done so that each vertex in~$U$ (except~$v_\infty$) is extremal for exactly two of the faces.